brouznouf/fivem-mysql-async/README.md

 ### Async

-#### MySQL.Async.execute(string query, array params, function callback) : coroutine
+#### MySQL.Async.execute(string query, array params, function callback)

 Works like `MySQL.Sync.execute` but will return immediatly instead of waiting for the execution of the query.
-There is 2 way to retrieve the result.

-You can use a callback function:
+To exploit the result of an async method you must use a callback function:

 ```lua
 MySQL.Async.execute('SELECT SLEEP(10)', {}, function(rowsChanged)